 You can buy canned coconut cream, or you can separate the cream from a can of regular coconut milk.
 To separate the cream from coconut milk, put the can of coconut milk in the fridge the night before you make the recipe.
 By the time you need to open it, the cream will have risen to the top of the can.
 Scrape it off the top of the milk with a spoon into a measuring cup until you have ½ cup.
 Reserve the rest of the milk for other recipes.

 Once the cooking cycle has completed, remove the chicken and veggies to a platter or bowl using a slotted spoon.
 Then, wait a few minutes for the broth to cool.
 If you add the coconut cream too quickly after you open the lid, the sauce will become very thin.

-To balance the richness of the dish, I add 2 tsp of lemon juice.
+To balance the richness of the dish, I add 2 teaspoons of lemon juice.
 You may want to add more or less depending on how rich you like it.
-After you’ve added it, taste the sauce to see if it is to your liking.
+After you've added it, taste the sauce to see if it is to your liking.
 If not, adjust the lemon juice and seasonings as desired.
-If the sauce tastes too coconutty, add salt and pepper until the coconut flavour dissipates.
+If the sauce tastes too coconutty, add salt and pepper until the coconut flavor dissipates.